jbailey24/Engineering_4_Notebook/Python/README.md

 ### Reflection

 I had no idea how versitile for loops were.
 I was trying to add in all this extra stuff into the for loops, and it turns out once I declare i, the computer's got it from there!
+Also the split() seems like a useful tool to have for future projects.

 ## Man-Shaped_Piñata